 When she’s not sitting at the piano, Sine enjoys cooking, going to concerts and galleries, tending to her plants, and patting dogs.

-Musician Beneficiary Support generously provided by ANAMsyndicate – John Baldwin (dec) and Meredith Baldwin, Louise and Hermann Bischoff, Carolynne and Geoffrey Dobbin, Jan Grant, Ross and Heather Johnson, Tony and Alison Kelly, Julie Paxton, Peter and Jane Phillips, Jane Simpson and Darryl Marsh, Robert Whitehead, Ian and Julie Macphee, Ralph Plarre
+Musician Beneficiary Support generously provided by ANAMsyndicate – Meredith Baldwin & the late John Baldwin, Louise & Hermann Bischoff, Carolynne & Geoffrey Dobbin, Jan Grant, Ross & Heather Johnson, Tony & Alison Kelly, Julie Paxton, Peter & Jane Phillips, Jane Simpson and Darryl Marsh, Robert Whitehead, Ian and Julie Macphee, Ralph Plarre

 Photo by Pia Johnson